 CLOSING DATE: Open until filled

 The Parents as Teachers (PAT) mission is to provide the information, support and encouragement parents need to help their children develop optimally during the crucial early years of life.
-The Florence Crittenton Home and Services’ PAT Parent Educator will utilize the PAT curriculum to provide in-home services for families, pregnancy through Kindergarten, by empowering the caregiver with education, tools, skills, support, and experiences to enrich family success.
-The PAT Parent Educator will host a minimum of 12 PAT group connections over the program year.
+The Florence Crittenton Home and Services’ First Years Initiative PAT Parent Educator will utilize the PAT curriculum to provide in-home services for families referred by Child and Family services, by empowering the caregiver with education, tools, skills, support, and experiences to enrich family success.

 Parents as Teachers is an internationally recognized evidence-based home visitation program based on the latest cutting-edge research around brain development.
 This research indicates the first three years of life are the most critical period for human brain development, and the experiences children are exposed to in those first three years have major impact on their potential success in relationships, education, and even careers throughout their lives.
 The program consists of 4 components: Personal Home Visits; Group Meetings; Screening; and Resource Networking.